longhorn/website/content/docs/1.2.1/references/settings.md

 - `if-not-present`.
 The image is pulled only if it is not already present locally.

 - `never`.
 The image is assumed to exist locally.
 No attempt is made to pull the image.

-#### Volume Attachment Recovery Policy

-> Default: `wait`

-Defines the Longhorn action when a Volume is stuck with a Deployment Pod on a failed node.

-- `wait`: Longhorn will wait to recover the Volume Attachment until all the terminating pods have passed their deletion grace period.
-- `never`: The default Kubernetes behavior of never deleting volume attachments on terminating pods.
-Longhorn will not recover the Volume Attachment from a failed node.
-- `immediate`: Longhorn will recover the Volume Attachment from the failed node as soon as there are pending replacement pods available.

 #### Backing Image Cleanup Wait Interval
 > Default: `60`